-The CQC published one report about a Reading service in the past month:
+The CQC has published two reports about Reading services in the past four weeks:

-Evidence: The CQC spoke (over the phone) with one person who got home care visits and eight relatives, as well as the manager and staff.
-It also looked at a range of client and staff records.
+Evidence: The CQC spoke with five care home residents, 12 relatives, the manager and other staff.
+It also looked at residents’ care records and staff files.

 The role of the CQC